pg-prasanna/Instagram-clone/README.md

 # Instagram Clone

-A full-stack Instagram clone built with React (frontend) and Spring Boot (backend) and MYSQL (Database).
+A full-stack Instagram clone built with React (frontend) and Spring Boot (backend) and MySQL (Database).

 ## Features